0xm4t/BinarySearchTree/README.md

 # BinarySearchTree
-It is c++ binary search tree algorithm with double
+It is c++ binary search tree algorithm with insert delete etc. functions